jpcadena/design-patterns/README.md

 [![Project][project-screenshot]](https://example.com)

-This project is about Design Patterns in Python.
+This project is about Design Patterns in Python that includes the S.O.L.I.D. principles and the Gamma Categorization for 23 design pattern classified into Creational, Behavioral and Structural based on Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>